usamoi/pg_tokenizer.rs/README.md

 ## Usage

 The extension is mainly composed by 2 parts, `text analyzer` and `model`. `text analyzer` is used to parse the text and generate token arrays, which has similar functionality as `tsvector`.
-While `model` is used to generate token embeddings(`bm25vector`), which is used for similarity search.
+While `model` is used to generate token embeddings(token id array, can be casted to `bm25vector`), which is used for similarity search.

 ### Text Analyzer